 Many different types of surgeries are available for rotator cuff injuries, including:

 • Arthroscopic tendon repair.
-In this procedure, surgeons insert a tiny camera (arthroscope) and tools through small incisions to reattach the torn tendon to the bone.
+In this procedure, surgeons insert a tiny camera, called an arthroscope, and tools through small incisions.
+These tools are used to reattach the torn tendon to the bone.

 • Open tendon repair.
 In some situations, an open tendon repair may be a better option.
 In these types of surgeries, your surgeon works through a larger incision to reattach the damaged tendon to the bone.